sketch2react/sketch-assistants/core/src/rules/occurrence-of-artboard/README.md

 ### `comparisonOperator: enum`

-This property uses the enum _ComparisonOperators_ from the package _@sketch2react/sketch2react-assistant-types_ and can be one of the following four:
+This property uses the enum _COMPARISON_OPERATORS_ in _CoreConstants_ that you import from _@sketch2react/sketch2react-core-assistant_ and can be one of the following four:

 #### EQUALS